Abortion vs. character

-The Volunteer State is a hotbed of a cappella Churches of Christ, with roughly 1,400 congregations and 200,000 men, women and children in the pews.
+The Volunteer State is an epicenter of a cappella Churches of Christ, with roughly 1,400 congregations and 200,000 men, women and children in the pews.

-The Volunteer State is a hotbed of a cappella Churches of Christ, with roughly 1,400 congregations and 200,000 men, women and children in the pews, according to a national directory published by Nashville-based 21st Century Christian.
+The Volunteer State is an epicenter of a cappella Churches of Christ, with roughly 1,400 congregations and 200,000 men, women and children in the pews, according to a national directory published by Nashville-based 21st Century Christian.